 - Do your tenants include U.S. or foreign government agencies, abortion clinics, corporate data centers or other groups representing vital functions or controversial issues?

-A frank evaluation of these factors helps determine why someone would want to access your building illegally.
+During building security planning, a frank evaluation of these factors helps determine why someone would want to access your building illegally.

 Determining where an intrusion could be made is a matter of examining all access points to your building and property, including roadways, walkways, doors, windows, heating, ventilation and air conditioning (HVAC) systems, ductwork, mechanical, electrical and plumbing (MEP) systems and other openings.

 Your analysis of how the building could be breached hinges on considering all types of threats ranging from a person with a weapon or a truck loaded with explosives to a tainted package arriving in the mailroom.

 Once the risk analysis has been performed, you have the framework to develop appropriate responses to the various risks you’ve identified.
 Effective access control is based upon the integration of three design elements: architectural, technical and operational.

 - Architectural elements include physical barriers to entry such as walls, bollards, natural foliage (trees, berms), turnstiles (personnel barriers), force protection and hardened building construction.